jacklty/homeassistant/README.md

   - https://github.com/jacklty/homeassistant/blob/master/etc/rtl_433/service.conf

 ### Midea Dehumidifier
-- You would need to have the devices first add to the Midea Air App with a cloud account (not with Apple ID or facebook)
+- You would need to have the devices first added to the Midea Air App via a cloud account (not with Apple ID or facebook)
   - User: admin@compulty.com
   - Password: <Hint: first date of internet and plain old password>
   - You can always share them later to different Midea Accounts/Users